sandiphonemyint/Netflix-dev/README.md

-# 🎬 Netflix Clone CI/CD Pipeline with Jenkins & Docker on GCP
+# 🎬 Netflix Clone DevSecOps Deployment
 A professionally automated DevOps project that demonstrates a full CI/CD workflow using **Jenkins**, **Docker**, and **Google Cloud Platform**.
 This Netflix-style front-end application is containerized and deployed from source to production through a streamlined pipeline.

 ---